 The Pew Latin American Fellows Program was established in 1990.
-Since then, Pew has helped advance the scientific careers of more than 200 past and present Pew fellows.
+Since then, Pew has helped advance the scientific careers of more than 250 past and present Pew fellows.
 Former Pew fellows can be found in leadership roles in research institutes throughout Latin America, where they are contributing to a vibrant and successful interdisciplinary scientific community.
-The 29th class of Pew Latin American fellows will be selected after a competitive review process in April 2019.
-Ten fellowship awardees will be chosen and a grant will be issued by The Pew Charitable Trusts to their sponsoring institutions in the United States by August 2019.
-Applications for the 2019 awards are now closed.
+The 30th class of Pew Latin American fellows will be selected after a competitive review process in April 2020.
+Ten fellowship awardees will be chosen and a grant will be issued by The Pew Charitable Trusts to their sponsoring institutions in the United States by August 2020.

-For the 2019 application process, applicants must have been awarded a Ph.D. and/or M.D. degree by February 2019 but not for more than five years prior to July 11, 2019.
+For the 2020 application process, applicants must have been awarded a Ph.D. and/or M.D. degree by February 1, 2020 but no earlier than July 10, 2015.
 Preference will be given to applicants who received their undergraduate and graduate degrees from institutions in Latin America.
 Applicants may have obtained their undergraduate or graduate degrees from a school outside of Latin America but preferably not in the United States.
-Applicants may not have had previous postdoctoral training in the United States in excess of 18 months prior to July 11, 2019.
+Applicants may not have started their postdoctoral training in the U.S. prior to January 1, 2019.
 Applicants will not be considered if they have completed graduate work with a proposed sponsor.
 Applicants are required to submit a written statement of intent to return to Latin America.
 To apply, candidates are not required to have a commitment of a research position and laboratory space after the fellowship.
 However, in order to obtain the $70,000 portion of the award at the end of the fellowship period for the purchase of supplies and equipment to establish a laboratory in Latin America, Pew fellows must obtain a written commitment of a position and laboratory space at least 4 months before the end date of the Pew grant.

 Applicants must identify and confirm a postdoctoral position in the laboratory of an established principal investigator (sponsor) in advance of applying.
 Many excellent scientists in major research institutions in the United States are interested in having Pew Latin American fellows come to their labs for postdoctoral training.
 For assistance in identifying possible sponsors, potential applicants may e-mail the program office, at email@example.com.
 A list of potential postdoctoral positions can be found here.